dotCMS/core/HOTFIX_TRACKING.md

 3. https://github.com/dotCMS/core/issues/21781 : Add Ability to Create Unique Field Values Per Site #21781
 4. https://github.com/dotCMS/core/issues/21670 : #editContentlet macro does not work in the LTS release even though it does not have inline editing #21670
 5. https://github.com/dotCMS/core/issues/21714 : content in a "drafted state" can fail to push publish. #21714
+6. https://github.com/dotCMS/core/issues/21613 : URL Mapped content is not showing up in site search when using the include functionality #21613